JulianFrattini/capability-matrix/docs/context-specification.md

 _The external systems, that interact with the system under development, compose the domain model.
 For business information systems, the domain model is extended with a business process model represented in various types of activities that need and produce business objects.
 A business process model is a collection of all instances of the activities and their (causal) relations._

+### Static Domain Model

+The static domain model describes the entities relevant to the context of the system and their relationship among each other.

 ```mermaid
 classDiagram
     direction TB